Pterodactylus/Alglib.js/README.md

 ```

 ## Getting Started
-This is an example of the solution of constrained optimization using [Alglib.js](https://github.com/Pterodactylus/Alglib.js)
+This is an example of minimizing a single function using [Alglib.js](https://github.com/Pterodactylus/Alglib.js)

 ```html
 <script type="module">